SeregPie/DearImage/README.md

 `.load(value)`

-Loads an instance of `PaperDuck` from the given value.
+Loads an instance from the given value.

 | argument | description |
 | ---: | :--- |